I still love a paper book!

 The Goode Kitchen

 Reader Rosemary reminded me of this one for my frugal bookshelf.
-The Goode Kitchen was written by the late Shirley Goode to accompany her BBC series of the same name in 1986.
+The Shirley Goode Kitchen (BBC) was written by the late Shirley Goode to accompany her BBC series of the same name in 1986.
 Another classic amongst the best frugal books.

 Shirley had a precise and logical approach to saving money in the kitchen, which has barely dated.
 In fact her approach to her kitchen decor (open shelves and a mix of charity shopped mixed crockery) seems positively on trend .
 Think shabby chic!
 She believed in spending more on the essentials, such as some quality knives and pans.
 Read more here.